Analytical Models for Power Networks: The case of the Western US and ERCOT grids: Betweenness Centrality of the Generative Model

 \section{Betweenness Centrality of the Generative Model}

-Betweenness centrality for a node $i$ (denoted by $l_i$) or an edge $e_{im}$ (denoted by $l_{im}$) in the network measures the number of shortest paths in the network which pass through that node or edge respectively \cite{crucittia2004}.
-For an undirected graph with $N$ nodes, we have
+In this section, we compare the betweeness centrality of graphs given by our generative model with that of available power grid graphs.
+Betweenness centrality for a node $i$ (denoted by $l_i$) or an edge $e_{im}$ (denoted by $l_{im}$) in a graph measures the number of shortest paths (with minimum number of hops) in the graph that pass through that node or edge respectively \cite{crucittia2004}.
+For an undirected graph with $N$ nodes, betweenness centralities of every node and edge are given by:

-\\Here $n_{jk}$ is the total number of shortest paths between nodes $j$ and $k$ while $n_{jk}(i)$ and $n_{jk}(im)$ are the number of shortest paths between $j$ and $k$ which include node $i$ and edge $e_{im}$ respectively.
+Here $n_{jk}$ is the total number of shortest paths between nodes $j$ and $k$ while $n_{jk}(i)$ is the number of shortest paths between $j$ and $k$ that include node $i$.
+Similarly, $n_{jk}(im)$ denotes the number of shortest paths between $j$ and $k$ that pass through edge $e_{im}$.

-A node/edge with higher value of betweenness can be considered more important or relevant to the robustness of the network.
-In particular, attacking nodes with higher betweenness rather than random nodes or nodes with higher degree can make blackouts worse in a power grid \cite{crucittia2004, betweenness}. \cite{homes2002} mentions the positive correlation of betweenness of an edge and the product of the degree of the nodes connected by the edge in the network.
-This is considered a measure of the load carried by the edge and used in the analysis of cascades in the power grid \cite{westernusacascade}.
+Higher value of betweenness centrality for a node or an edge indicates its greater relevance to the robustness of the network.
+In particular, studies show that an attack on nodes with the largest betweenness centrality values creates worse blackouts and loss of connectivity in a power grid than an attack on nodes with the highest degrees \cite{crucittia2004, betweenness}.
+Further, \cite{homes2002} mentions the positive correlation between the betweenness centrality of an edge in the grid with the amount of load flowing on the edge.
+This enables the use of betweenness centrality in the analysis of cascading outages in the power grid \cite{westernusacascade}.

-We plot the p.d.f.s of node and edge betweenness centralities ($L$) for networks given by our generative model for variable $K$ in Figures \ref{variableknodebetweenness} and \ref{variablekedgebetweenness} respectively.
-We observe that our generative model induces centrality characteristics comparable to that of real networks demonstrated in literature \cite{betweenness1}.

-To compare the results, we also calculate the betweenness centrality of the power grid networks available with us.
-We begin with the UCTE power grid and calculate its node betweenness.
-Figure \ref{edgebetweennesstexas} shows the result, which matches results obtained from our generative model.
-The ERCOT power grid network is then used to determine edge betweenness centrality in Figure \ref{nodebetweennesseurope}.
-This plot again compares well with the edge betweenness plot for our generative model.

-We, now, focus on the performance of our generative model in modeling dynamics of network processes in power grids.
-In the following section, we look specifically at one such process: infection propagation.